TayTufenkjian/taytufenkjian.github.io/README.md

 taytufenkjian.github.io
 =======================
-This is my personal / professional portfolio site. <br>
+This is my professional profile and portfolio site. <br>
 A simple, static one-pager. <br>
 View the site here: https://taytufenkjian.com/